ukaea/PyVMCON/docs/source/vmcon.rst

 The VMCON Algorithm
 -------------------
-This page covers to mathematics and theory behind the VMCON algorithm.
+This page covers the mathematics and theory behind the VMCON algorithm.
 For completeness, the following flow diagram demonstrates how the algorithm is implemented at a high level.

 .. mermaid::